3even/archive-page/README.md

 # Archive-Page

 Archive and screenshot one or multiple URLs using Google Chrome's [Puppeteer](https://github.com/GoogleChrome/puppeteer).
-This script will create a archived snapshot using [Archive.is](https://archive.is/) and generate a .png screenshot saved locally in */screenshots*
+This script will create an archived snapshot using [Archive.is](https://archive.is/) and generate a .png screenshot saved locally in */screenshots*

 ## Dependencies